evmarino/Project3/README.md

-# Project3

 # Gorgon’s Gambit: A Greek 3CG

 ## Programming Patterns Used

-**Constructor Pattern**
+-- **Constructor Pattern**
-- **Where:** `Player:new(…)`, `Location:new(…)`, `Card:new(…)`, `Deck:new(…)`, `UI:new(…)`.
-- **How & Why:** Each major object (players, cards, locations, decks, UI manager) is instantiated via a `:new(...)` function that initializes its fields and methods.
-This eliminates duplicate setup code (e.g. setting a player’s starting hand or a location’s battle state) and ensures every instance is created with the same baseline logic.
+   I use `:new(…)` functions for each major object (`Player:new`, `Location:new`, `Card:new`, `Deck:new`, `UI:new`).
+That way, whenever I need a fresh player, card, location, deck, or UI manager, I just call its constructor instead of repeating setup code.
+It keeps initialization consistent.

-**Singleton Pattern**
+-- **Singleton Pattern**
-- **Where:** The global `GameManager` and the single `EventQueue` module.
-- **How & Why:**
-  - **GameManager** is assigned as a true global (not `local`) so that any module (e.g. `Location.lua`) can refer directly to the same game‐state manager.
-This ensures there’s exactly one master controller of turns, reveals, scoring, and win/lose logic.
+   - **GameManager** is a true global (not a `local`), so everyone (especially `Location.lua`) can refer to the same instance of the game state.
+That means there’s always exactly one controller of turns, reveals, scoring, and win/lose logic.
-  - **EventQueue** is a single shared queue of timed callbacks (for card‐reveal animations and ability triggers).
-Having a single instance avoids passing it around; any module can push or consume events from the same queue.
+   - **EventQueue** is a single shared queue for timed callbacks (card flips, “When Revealed” abilities).
+By having just one `EventQueue:new()` created in `main.lua`, any module can push or consume events without passing it around everywhere.

-**Observer Pattern**
+-- **Observer Pattern**
-- **Where:** Each `Player` has an `observer` field (an `Observer` instance), and `UI.lua` subscribes to those `observer` events.
-- **How & Why:** Whenever a player’s hand changes, their mana changes, or their point total changes, the player calls `self.observer:notify("handChanged", hand)` or `:notify("manaChanged", mana)` or `:notify("pointsChanged", points)`.
-The UI code listens for those events to redraw the on‐screen hand, update the mana text, or update the scoreboard.
-This decouples the game logic (changing the hand array or deducting mana) from the rendering logic that updates the screen.
+   Each `Player` has an `observer` object, and `UI.lua` subscribes to those observer events.
+Whenever the player’s hand changes (draw, play), mana changes (start of turn or cost deducted), or points change (after scoring), the player does `self.observer:notify("handChanged", hand)` or `:notify("manaChanged", mana)` or `:notify("pointsChanged", points)`.
+The UI listens and redraws the hand, updates the mana text, or updates the score.
+This decouples game logic from rendering code.

-**Iterator Pattern**
+-- **Iterator Pattern**
-- **Where:** Loops like `for i, c in ipairs(self.hand) do … end`, `for _, loc in ipairs(self.locations) do … end`, `for _, entry in ipairs(self.staged) do … end`.
+   Whenever I need to loop through a list—like “for i, c in ipairs(self.hand) do …” or “for _, loc in ipairs(self.locations) do …” or “for _, entry in ipairs(self.staged) do …”—I use the built‐in `ipairs` iterator.
+It makes loops concise.
-- **How & Why:** Anytime the code needs to traverse all items in a list—draw every card in the player’s hand, stage every card in a location, compute total power at each battlefield—the `ipairs` iterator is used.
-It makes those loops concise and readable, avoiding manual index bookkeeping.

 ---

 ## Postmortem

 **What I Did Well**
-- **Clear Separation of Concerns:** I divided the code into well‐defined modules—`Card` for rendering and attributes, `Deck` for shuffle/draw, `Location` for staging and reveals, `Player` for hand/mana/drag‐drop, `AI` inheriting from `Player`, `GameManager` for the overall turn loop, `UI` for on‐screen buttons and overlays, and `EventQueue` for timed animations.
-This modularity allowed me to debug and test each piece independently.
+-- I broke the code into clear modules—`Card` handles drawing each card and its attributes, `Deck` handles shuffle/draw, `Location` handles staging and reveal logic, `Player` handles hand/mana/drag‐drop, `AI` inherits from `Player` and stages cards randomly, `GameManager` orchestrates turn flow, `UI` draws buttons and overlays, and `EventQueue` runs timed animations.
+This separation made debugging each piece much easier.

-- **Immediate Staging on Drag & Drop:** As soon as the human player drops a card into a location, `Player:tryPlayCard` removes it from the hand, deducts mana, and stages it face‐down.
-This “instant feedback” makes the game feel responsive—cards don’t flicker back into the hand just because Submit hasn’t been clicked yet.
+-- Right after you drag a card from your hand into a location, `Player:tryPlayCard` immediately removes it from the hand, deducts mana, and stages it face down.
+That instant feedback makes the game feel responsive, cards don’t flicker back into the hand just because you haven’t clicked Submit yet.

-- **Complete Greek “When Revealed” Abilities:** I implemented ten unique Greek mythology cards (Zeus, Ares, Medusa, Cyclops, Poseidon, Artemis, Hera, Demeter, Hades, Hercules), each with a distinct ability that triggers when flipped.
-They all behave exactly as described in `CardData.lua`, fulfilling the requirement for at least ten custom cards.
+-- I implemented ten distinct Greek‐mythology “When Revealed” cards (Zeus, Ares, Medusa, Cyclops, Poseidon, Artemis, Hera, Demeter, Hades, Hercules).
+Each ability triggers exactly as described in `CardData.lua`, so we meet the requirement for at least ten custom cards.

 **What I’d Do Differently**
-- **Refine Reveal Animation Management:** Currently, `Location:revealAll` pushes reveal events into a single `EventQueue` with a fixed 0.5‐second increment.
-In future iterations, I might create a dedicated `RevealManager` (or use a State pattern) to better orchestrate multi‐location reveal timing, especially if more than three locations or conditional reveals are added.
+-- Right now `Location:revealAll` pushes all flips into a single `EventQueue` with fixed 0.5 second gaps.
+In the future, I’d build a small `RevealManager` or use a State pattern to better orchestrate reveals, especially if we add more than three locations or conditional reveal orders.

-- **Data‐Driven Layout:** Right now, card front layouts (where name, cost, power, and text appear) are hard‐coded with fixed y‐offsets.
-I would consider moving those offsets into a JSON or Lua configuration passed into `Card:draw`, so I can tweak font sizes, line breaks, and spacing without touching the drawing code.
+-- Card face layouts (name at top, cost/power text in the middle) are hard‐coded with fixed y‐offsets in `Card:draw`.
+I’d move those offsets into a data file (Lua table or JSON) so I could tweak font sizes, line wraps, and spacing without touching the code.

-- **Introduce a Factory for Cards:** Instead of a big `makeAbility()` switch in `Deck.lua`, I could apply a Factory pattern that returns a specialized card subclass (e.g. `ZeusCard`) whose `onReveal()` method is defined inline.
-That would encapsulate each ability directly in its own class, making it easier to add or modify abilities later.
+-- Instead of a big `makeAbility()` switch inside `Deck.lua`, I could use a Factory pattern to return specialized card subclasses (e.g., `ZeusCard` with an `onReveal()` method).
+That would keep each ability in its own class and avoid a huge conditional block.

 ---

 ## Assets Used

-- **Sprites / Images:** None.
-All card faces, battlefield slots, and buttons are drawn procedurally via Love2D’s `love.graphics.rectangle` and `love.graphics.printf`.
+-- **Sprites / Images:** None—everything (card backs, battlefield slots, buttons) is drawn procedurally with `love.graphics.rectangle` and `love.graphics.printf`.

-- **Fonts:** Default Love2D font.
-No external `.ttf` files were used.
+-- **Fonts:** Default Love2D font (no external `.ttf`).

-- **Sound Effects & Music:** None in this version.
-(Planned for a future update.)
+-- **Sound Effects & Music:** None in this version (planned for a future update).

-- **Shaders:** None.
+-- **Shaders:** None.